Wondering if online counselling could work for you?

 But one benefit some people don’t realise is cost.

-Skype therapy often costs the same as regular therapy – BUT it can still save you money, and here’s why.
+Yes, online counselling often costs the same as regular therapy.
+But it can still save you money, and here’s why.

 - it takes less time out of your day as you are not travelling to and fro